TJU-DRL-LAB/self-supervised-rl/RL_with_Policy_Representation/README.md

 | PPO-PeVFA | ✅ | ❌ | Hongyao Tang  |AAAI 2022 | https://arxiv.org/abs/2010.09536 |

+## Installation

+The algorithms in this repo are all implemented **python 3.5** (and versions above). **Tensorflow 1.x** and **PyTorch** are the main DL code frameworks we adopt in this repo with different choices in different algorithms.

+Note that the algorithms contained in this repo may not use all the same environments.
+Please check the README of specific algorithms for detailed installation guidance.

 ## TODO
 - [ ] Add README file for PPO-PeVFA